-The Rate Study process prior to Act 90 was similar in nature.
+The Rate Study process prior to the above-mentioned statute was similar in nature.
 The 2015 Rate Study began with a Board resolution to approve commencement of the rate adjustment process in October of 2014.
 This meeting was followed by 14 weeks of comprehensive development and review of the rates.
 Proposed rates were presented to the Board on June 22, 2015, and a formal notice of the proposed rate revisions was initially made to customers on June 23, 2015.
 Public meetings to receive verbal comments were held on July 14, July 15 and July 21 of that year and customer comments from various media were received through August 27, 2015.
 Following the public comment period, a Board meeting for management to present a report on public comments to the Board and to receive additional comments was held on October 16, 2015.
 Final proposed rate revisions were then brought to the Board on November 6, including changes received as a result of public input.
 The Board then approved the new rates on December 7, 2015, with new rates implemented in April of 2016 and April of 2017.
 The total adjustment process was completed in about 14 months, with the first set of new rates in place 18 months after Board approval to commence the Rate Study.

-Both of these processes ensured that adequate customer notice was provided and that sufficient time and opportunity for comment was allowed f.
-Protection - Allow reasonable relief mechanisms for financially distressed customers
+Both of these processes ensured that adequate customer notice was provided and that sufficient time and opportunity for comment was allowed.

-- i.
+f.
+Protection - Allow reasonable relief mechanisms for financially distressed customers i.
 The Authority has long maintained a tradition of giving back to the communities and people of South Carolina and as such has provided many relief mechanisms for distressed customers via policy means using the terms and conditions used to administer the rates, and individually on a case-by-case basis.
 Additionally, Santee Cooper has several other programs and initiatives to help its customers that require aid, as well as giving back to the community.
 Santee Cooper employees have volunteered at community and beach cleanups, blood drives, teacher appreciation events, and helped customers get "hurricane ready" through local events.
 Also, Santee Cooper has aided in raising money for and participating in March of Dimes' March for Babies, American Heart Association Heart Walk, and the Give Me Shelter Color 5K each year.
 Santee Cooper employees take pride in being a part of their community and exemplify the company's mission by volunteering their time, talents, and money.
-Some additional examples are included below. - Community Cares A customer assistance program that is funded by our customers for our customers.
-Donations are accepted so that assistance can be offered to other customers later in the year. - Special Medical Needs Program Santee Cooper's Special Medical Needs Program provides extra attention and options to customers who are on life-support devices or have chronic medical conditions, including Alzheimer's or dementia, that could be made worse by the loss of electricity.
-Meters and accounts are tagged to help our personnel easily identify Special Medical Needs customers and, if possible, give priority to power restoration during an outage.
+Santee Cooper's relief and assistance programs helped 18,842 customers in 2022, or about 11% of the Authority's total Residential customers.
+A summary of the programs and their impact follows: